-Mega Corp: You can found them in the Beyond the Sword expansion.
+Mega Corp.: You can found them in the Beyond the Sword expansion for IV.

 Million Mook March: Large standing armies come at a cost not building anything else and support costs and thus not all that viable for non-pure military.
 They suddenly do become viable as soon as you access to "flight" and build an airport in a dedicated military city.
 This allows you to instantly transport a unit as soon as it is completed to any of your cities (or allied cities if needed) while the production center may not have any buildings all that useful to build at that point in the game.

-"V" offers a few Policies that make a small army worthwhile, and the combat system generally favors small but high-tech units.
-However, you can have as many planes in the same city as you want, which invokes this trope if you happen to have enough oil or aluminium to support a large air force.
+V offers a few Policies that make a small army worthwhile, and the combat system generally favors small armies of high-tech units.
+However, you can have as many planes in the same city as you want (prior to the October 2013 patch), which invokes this trope if you happen to have enough oil or aluminum to support a large air force.
 (This bit makes the Arabs—who get double oil production—excellent for players who enjoy Death from Above.)

 Morale Mechanic: Morale translates into loyalty of the populace and thus improves productivity of cities.
 In Civilization, there are also "Morale" promotions for units, which simply improves unit strength.
 In IV, it's just a normal promotion choice.
 In V, it's given to units trained in the city that has created that civ's Heroic Epic.